chuhlomin/render-template/README.md

 You must set at least `vars` or `vars_path`.
 You may set both of them (`vars` values will precede over `vars_path`).

-Vars may not contain any hyphons in their name.
+Variables names must be alphanumeric strings (must not contain any hyphens).

 There are few template functions available: